BATTLE OF THE CLOUDS: GOOGLE CLOUD Vs AMAZON WEB SERVICES Vs MICROSOFT AZURE :-

-Amazon Web Services is the niche leader of the IaaS (Infrastructure as a Service) public cloud computing market according to the industry experts, but they credit Microsoft for closing the gap with Azure and say Google with its Cloud Platform has made considerable strides as well.
+Amazon Web Services is the niche leader of the IaaS (Infrastructure as a Service) public cloud computing market according to the industry experts.
+However, Microsoft walks away recognition and glory for closing the gap with Azure.
+It is also said that Google with its Cloud Platform has made considerable strides as well.

 Three years ago, according to a survey conducted in Feb 2017, AWS( Amazon Web Services) was a clear leader, meeting 92% of the required criteria for enterprise-grade IaaS public cloud providers, whereas Microsoft was back at 75%.
-AWS held steady at 92% last year, but Microsoft jumped up to 88% and Google came in at a respectable 70%.
+AWS scaled vertically to stay at 92% last year, with Microsoft leaping to 88% and Google 70%.

-COMPARISON OF BLOCK, OBJECT AND FILE STORAGE ACROSS THE THREE PROVIDERS :-
+COMPARISION OF BLOCK, OBJECT AND FILE STORAGE ACROSS THE THREE PROVIDERS :-

-Each provider has their own strengths and weaknesses depending on the specific use case.
-Below are three of the most common cloud storage use cases and how the vendors stack up.
+As a matter of fact, each provider has their own strengths and weaknesses which basically depend on the specific use of a case.
+The three commonly used popular cloud storage use cases that the vendors stack up are as follows:

-Block storage is the disk storage used in conjunction with cloud-based virtual machines.
-Each of the providers break their block storage offerings into two categories: traditional magnetic spinning hard-drive disks, or newer solid state disks (SSD), which are generally more expensive but have better performance.
-Customers can pay a premium to get a certain amount of guaranteedinput/output per second (IOPs), which basically is an indication of how fast the storage will save new information and read information stored in it.
+The disk storage used by combining the cloud-based virtual devices is known as block storage.
+Each provider differentiates the block storage offerings into two categories; 1.Traditional magnetic spinning hard-drive disks 2.
+The newly launched solid state disks (SSD), little expensive but offers better performance.
+At a marginal premium customers can acquire a certain amount of guaranteed input/output per second (IOPs).
+In other words, it is just an indication of how fast the storage will save new information or for that matter could read the stored information.

-One of the most important factors to consider when buying block storage is how fast you need access to the data stored on the SSD disk.
-For that, the vendors offer different guaranteed rates of IOPs.
-Google is in the lead here; the company offers 40,000 IOPs for reads and 30,000 for
+When buying block storage, one of the most important factors worth considering is how fast you need access to the data stored on the SSD disk.
+As a result, the vendors guarantee to offer different rates of IOPs.
+Google lead with an offer of 40,000 IOPs for reads and 30,000 for writes to its disks.

 +971 55 537 8122